atheendre130505/atheendre130505/README.md

   A mobile manipulator robot with autonomous navigation, simulated in Gazebo using ROS2 and Python.

 - [**Autocoder**](https://github.com/atheendre130505/autocoder)
+  A auto coder that uses gemini and qwen to generate and debug code.

  ## 📊 Data & NLP